-Absence of buy-in from stakeholders.
-The

-most crucial warning sign that an organization is not ready to initiate an audience

-development project is the lack of widespread buy-in among all stakeholders

-involved with the project.
-An absence of

-understanding and agreement among the

-executive director, board, and staff can be

-an enormous liability.
+• Absence of buy-in from stakeholders.
+The most crucial warning sign that an organization is not ready to initiate an audience development project is the lack of widespread buy-in among all stakeholders involved with the project.
+An absence of understanding and agreement among the executive director, board, and staff can be an enormous liability.

-- Inadequate communication with the community.
-Lack of communication with community members is another indication that an organization may not be ready to take on an audience-building initiative.
+community members is another indication that an organization may not be ready to take on an audience-building initiative.
 The feedback loop between an arts organization and its current and potential audiences in the community is an essential element of effective audience development.
-An arts organization needs to offer programs and to express issues that are relevant to the life of the community and have a relationship on which to build an ongoing conversation. - Failure to integrate audience development into the entire organization.
-If audience development is narrowly pigeonholed into one department, such as marketing or education, then it will probably become an isolated activity that will not reach its full potential.
+An arts organization needs to offer programs and to express issues that are relevant to the life of the community and have a relationship on which to build an ongoing conversation.
+An organization munity.
+Lack of communication with activity that will not reach its full potential.
 Audience-building initiatives that concentrate only on selling tickets and increasing box office sales ultimately have trouble sustaining themselves.